 How Form 4 Reveals Insider Trading Activity

 Form 4 provides detailed information regarding the timing, nature, and volume of insider transactions.
-By examining these disclosures, investors can gain insights into the sentiment and actions of insiders.
+By examining these disclosures, investors can gain insights into insider sentiment and actions.
 A sudden increase in buying or selling activities by key insiders can indicate their confidence or concerns about the company’s prospects.

 Using Form 4 for Investment Decisions